PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 #### No built-in connectivity

-If your board does not have built-in connectivity, or when you want to use a different connectivity module (f.e. an external Wi-Fi module) you need to:
+If your board does not have built-in connectivity, or when you want to use a different connectivity module (such as an external Wi-Fi module) you need to:

 1. Add the driver for the module to your project.
 1. Replace the call to `NetworkInterface::get_default_instance()` with a call to the driver.